kientt265/-web2-e-commerce-microservices/README.markdown

 ### 5. Access the Application

 Once all services are running, you can access the frontend application (if available) via your web browser, typically at `http://localhost:<frontend_port>`.
-Refer to your `docker-compose.yml` or frontend service configuration for the exact port.
+All API requests should now go through the Nginx Load Balancer and API Gateway, usually accessible at `http://localhost:<nginx_port>`.

-API endpoints for individual microservices will also be available, usually at `http://localhost:<service_port>`.
+Kibana dashboard for log visualization will typically be available at `http://localhost:5601`.

 ### 6. Stopping the Services